 This competition showcases the American Quarter Horse as a working ranch horse while demonstrating the versatility, performance and grace of this beautiful animal.
 Horses compete in five events: Ranch Trail, Ranch Riding, Ranch Cutting, Working Ranch Horse and Ranch Conformation.
 The cumulative score in each event decides the World Champion.

-The Youth Horse Show is an all breed youth horse show with select classes for Palomino and Quarter Horses.
-Exhibitors include ages 18 and under.
-Age divisions include 5 to 9 Walk-Trot, Novice, 13 and under, and 14 to 18.
-Horses must be registered with a recognized breed association.
+The Youth Horse Show is an all breed youth horse show with classes for registered and unregistered horses.
+Exhibitors are ages 18 and under.
+Ag divisions include 5-9 Walk/Trot, Novice, 13 and under, and 14-18.
+Horses must be registered with the American Quarter Horse Association to be eligible to show in the AQHA classes.
+Any registered breed may show in the all breed classes, while any unregistered horse is eligible to compete in the grade horse classes.